German economy minister pledges to restrict arms exports

 The Economy Ministry said most of the deals so far this year stemmed from Chancellor Angela Merkel's 2009-2013 coalition government with the Free Democrat Liberals (FDP).

-The ministry is now run by the Social Democrats (SPD) who criticized arms sales whilst in opposition.
+The ministry is now run by the Social Democrats (SPD) who criticised arms sales whilst in opposition.
 They formed a coalition with Merkel's conservatives in late 2013.

 Earlier this month German media reported Gabriel wanted to block two deals to sell arms to Qatar and Saudi Arabia worth billions of euros.